Mischief Reef: Territorial disputes

 In 1994 and 1995, China built initial structures on stilts in the area.
 The Philippine government protested these actions.
 However, the Chinese government rejected the protest and said that the structures were shelter for fishermen.
 In 1999, another wave of protests from Manila occurred when China added more structures to Mischief Reef.

 China was also reported to have planted buoys in nearby Sabina Shoal.
 The Philippines claimed that China had a well-rehearsed routine when laying claim to a new reef: first put down buoys, then build concrete markers.
 Temporary wooden or bamboo shelters followed, and then permanent structures went up.
 The Philippines therefore would try to destroy the buoys or markers before China has time to build larger structures.
 The Philippines' decision not to destroy the Chinese structures on Mischief Reef has prevented an escalation of the dispute.
-The Philippines claims that China has always been prepared for armed conflict when challenged, as is evident in China's defense of reefs from Vietnam in the 1988 Johnson South Reef Skirmish which resulted in more than 70 Vietnamese deaths.
+The Philippines claims that China has always been prepared for armed conflict when challenged, as is evident in China's taking over reefs from Vietnam in the 1988 Johnson South Reef Skirmish which resulted in more than 70 Vietnamese deaths.

 On 11 July 2012, the Chinese Type 053 frigate Dongguan ran aground on the reef, sparking embarrassment for the Chinese government and causing an awkward diplomatic situation.
 The ship was later towed back to base.

 On 12 July 2016, the tribunal of the Permanent Court of Arbitration concluded that Mischief Reef is, or in their natural condition was, exposed at low tide and submerged at high tide and are, accordingly low-tide elevations that do not generate entitlement to a territorial sea, exclusive economic zone or continental shelf.
 The tribunal concluded that Mischief Reef forms part of the exclusive economic zone and continental shelf of the Philippines.